Doppler and Duplex Difference

 The Study of Doppler and Duplex Difference

-A recent study published in the Journal of Vascular Surgery conducted a comparative analysis of Doppler and duplex ultrasound in diagnosing peripheral artery disease (PAD) in a cohort of 500 patients.
+A recent study published in the Journal of Vascular Surgery conducted a comparative analysis of duplex vs doppler ultrasound in diagnosing peripheral artery disease (PAD) in a cohort of 500 patients.
 The study found that both Doppler and duplex ultrasound were highly effective in detecting the presence and severity of PAD, with a diagnostic accuracy rate of over 90%.
 Additionally, duplex ultrasound demonstrated an advantage in visualizing the structural abnormalities of blood vessels, aiding in the precise localization of lesions.
 These findings emphasize the clinical utility of both techniques in vascular diagnostics, with duplex ultrasound providing valuable additional information for comprehensive patient evaluation.

 Healthy Türkiye Notes